00charis/C-exercise-notebook/CsharpNotebook1/DataTable_Intro/README.txt

 DataTable
-(Refer to the example on this page)
+(Refer to the example on this page: https://www.dotnetperls.com/datatable)

 DataTable is just like table in Database.